Skip to main content

 Multi_Connector_Remote_Switch.svg

-Simple Remote on/off switch wired between pin 10 and pin 11
+Simple remote on/off switch wired between pin 10 and pin 11, or battery positive (or negative) and pin 10 (or pin 11)

 Note

-For the Lynx Smart BMS to operate, the contact between pin 10 and pin 11 must be closed.
+For the Lynx Smart BMS to operate, the connection between pin 10 and pin 11 must be closed, or terminal H (pin 10) must be switched high (typically battery positive), or terminal L (pin 11) must be switched low (typically battery negative).

 5.4.7.
 Programmable relay wiring